3 Top Canadian Psychedelic Stocks for September 2023

 The company is pre-revenue right now and recently underwent a reverse split.
 It has a diversified pipeline of clinical programs targeting significant unmet medical needs.

-The company states that 1 in 5 U.S. adults are diagnosed with a mental health disorder and health disorders that MindMed aims to treat cost the U.S. economy hundreds of billions of dollars.
+The company states that 1 in 5 U.S. adults are diagnosed with a mental health disorder, and the health disorders that MindMed aims to treat cost the U.S. economy hundreds of billions of dollars.

 The company currently has no drugs in phase 3 of trials, but its MM-120, used to treat generalized anxiety disorder and ADHD, is near completion of phase 2 trials.
 The drug is a pharmacologically optimized form of LSD and is showing powerful early-stage results.